Resonant enhancement of axion dark matter decay

 To assess these results, we can firstly compare with the analogous expression for an ordinary single-mode Primakoff haloscope.
 The world-leading constraint at $m_{\rm a}\simeq 10.7\,\mu{\rm eV}$ comes from CAPP-PACE \cite{CAPP:2020utb}, which has close to KSVZ axion sensitivity at this frequency.
 Taking their benchmark parameters we find

 along with a scan rate at KSVZ sensitivity at $m_a\simeq 10.7\mu$eV of 55 kHz/day, with (optimal) $\beta=2$.

-Evidently, this technique holds promise to explore the most favoured region for QCD axion DM.
-Going beyond this point of comparison, in Fig.~1 we show the sensitivity reach for various configurations by rescaling our benchmark case to cover the range $f_{\rm c}=$ 0.2 to 10 GHz.
-In Fig.~2 we also reproduce the sensitivity reach from Ref.~\cite{Lasenby:2019prg} to schematically show the capability of experiments of this type to probe axions satisfying $m_{\rm a} = \omega_{\rm s}-\omega_{\rm p}$ and $m_{\rm a} = \omega_{\rm s}+\omega_{\rm p}$.
+Evidently, this technique holds promise to explore a well-motivated region for QCD axion DM.
+Going beyond this point of comparison, in Fig.~1 we show the sensitivity reach for various cavity sizes by rescaling our benchmark case to cover the range $f_{\rm c}=$ 0.2 to 10 GHz.
+In Fig.~2 we also reproduce the sensitivity reach from Ref.~\cite{Lasenby:2019prg} to schematically show the capability of such experiments to probe axions satisfying $m_{\rm a} = \omega_{\rm s}-\omega_{\rm p}$ and $m_{\rm a} = \omega_{\rm s}+\omega_{\rm p}$.

 \textbf{Discussion and conclusions.} The axion is a particularly well-motivated candidate for the DM which makes up most of the matter in our Universe.
 As a result, experimental efforts are ongoing worldwide towards its discovery.
 Resonant cavities are a primary tool in this search, where they enhance the rate of axion conversion to photons in a background electromagnetic field.